lwjglgamedev/lwjglbook-bookcontents/chapter-20/chapter-20.md

 }
 ```

-The `Scene` class will be the one that will hold the materials cache (also, the `cleanup` mwthod is no longer needed, because the VAOs and VBOs will not be longer linked to the model map):
+The `Scene` class will be the one that will hold the materials cache (also, the `cleanup` method is no longer needed, because the VAOs and VBOs will not be longer linked to the model map):

 ```java
 public class Scene {